L\'evy distributed fluctuations in the living cell cortex: Data Analysis

 assuming that the energy carried by the fluctuations $ E \propto \sum_i (\Delta x_i)^2$.

-{\it Modeling of van Hove distributions with ETSDs:} The determination of the parameters $(\alpha , \gamma, \lambda)$ in the exponentially-truncated stable distribution (ETSD) $P(\Delta x)$ (Eq.~\ref{eq:etsd} in the main text) used to model the van Hove distributions (Figs.~\ref{fig:vanhovesfit} and \ref{fig:vanhoves_allcells}) for the final pooled data sets in each experimental configuration at each $\tau$ proceeded in two stages.
-First, a maximum-likelihood estimation (MLE) technique was used to calculate the best-fit ETSD for the data set, yielding parameters $(\alpha_{\textrm{exp}} , \gamma_{\textrm{exp}}, \lambda_{\textrm{exp}})$.
-For the MLE estimation, a simplex optimization method was used to vary $(\alpha_{\textrm{exp}} , \gamma_{\textrm{exp}}, \lambda_{\textrm{exp}})$ to minimize the negative logarithm of the probability of the data being drawn from an ETSD with those parameters.
+{\it Modeling of van Hove distributions with ETSDs:} A maximum-likelihood estimation (MLE) technique was used to calculate the best-fit exponentially-truncated stable distribution (ETSD) $P(\Delta x)$ (Eq.~3 in the main text) A simplex optimization method was used to vary the parameters $(\alpha, \gamma, \lambda)$ to minimize the negative logarithm of the probability of the data being drawn from an ETSD with those parameters.
 All calculations were done in Python, but the normalization constant $A$ in the ETSD was computed numerically in Mathematica at each iteration using the Wolfram client library for Python to ensure sufficient precision in the calculated $P(\Delta x)$ for the simplex optimization to reliably obtain the best-fit parameters.